Mummanajagadeesh/Mummanajagadeesh/README.md

  - Robotics and Computer Vision

 Feel free to check out my projects below,
-├─and if you’re interested in collaborating or discussing hardware, AI, or robotics, └─let’s connect!
+├─and if you’re interested in collaborating or discussing hw/ML/robotics, └─let’s connect!
 </pre>

 </td>
 </tr>
 </table>

 <!--<pre>